 4.3.1.
 Parents and Children: Inequality and Parental Obligation

 The parent-child relationship is inherently unequal, as it begins when one party is a mere newborn, and the other an adult in their prime.
-The weight of debt in such relationships is likewise unevenly shared, as, to quote Marchent’s translation of Xenophon, ‘...what deeper obligation can we find than that of children to their parents?
+The weight of debt in such relationships is likewise unevenly shared, as, to quote Marchant’s translation of Xenophon, ‘...what deeper obligation can we find than that of children to their parents?
 To their parents children owe their being and their portion of all fair sights and all blessings that the gods bestow on men — gifts so highly prized by us that all will sacrifice anything rather than lose them.’
 While their children are young, the parents supply them with their bodily needs, love and security, and provide for their child’s future by reproving their errors, advising them, and enabling access to education or a profession.
 As long as a child has no power to protect or help itself, it will always need its father to help it, we are told, which is an obligation readily discharged, for ‘a father’s first care is for his children’s welfare.’
 It is for this reason that, ideally, fathers should be no older than fifty at the time of their child's birth, as otherwise, ‘elderly fathers get no good from their children’s return of their favours (ἡ χάρις), nor do children from the help they get from the fathers.’
 As it takes a number of years for the child to become cognisant of the benefits he receives, and possibly longer still until he realises that this benevolence spawns an obligation towards his benefactors, the parent-child relationship is marked by a distinct chronological split, and an initial one-sidedness which is difficult to compensate for.

 4.3.1.1.
 How Children Might Repay the Debt